mit-teaching-systems-lab/wordpress-edx-forums/docs/initial-setup.md

 #### Enable the CDN
 - In Performance > General Settings
 - Scroll down to CDN
-- Check "Enable" and select Origin Push > Amazon Simple Storage Service (S3)
+- Check "Enable" and select Origin Push > Amazon Cloud Front
 - Click “Save All Settings”

 Navigate to Performance > CDN